-Synonyma: Extensor secundi internodii indicis proprius;-Extensor indicis proprius;-Cubito-sus-phalangéttien de l'index.
+Synonyma : Extensor secundi internodii indicis proprius ;-Extensor indicis proprius ;-Cubito-sus-phalangéttien de l'index.

 General Observations.-In dissecting the fore-arm, you will not expect to find each muscle separate from the contiguous ones, as far as its very origin from the bones.
-The partitions of fascia unite them most firmly to a considerable distance from their commencement; and these connections should not be disturbed, since they are as justly to be regarded in the light of origins of the muscles, as the attachcles are divided into two masses; of which one lies over the radius and back of the fore-arm, and contains the supinators and extensors: the other, situated over the ulna, and inner side of the fore-arm, consists of the pronators and flexors.
-Alt lough some muscles in each of these masses arise quite separately, others are joined into a common tendinous and fleshy origin, in the way above described.
+The partitions of fascia unite them most firmly to a considerable distance from their commencement; and these connections should not be disturbed, since they are as justly to be regarded in the light of origins of the muscles, as the attachments which the fibres have to the bone.
+The muscles are divided into two masses; of which one lies over the radius and back of the fore-arm, and contains the supinators and extensors: the other, situated over the ulna, and inner side of the fore-arm, consists of the pronators and flexors.
+Although some muscles in each of these masses arise quite separately, others are joined into a common tendinous and fleshy origin, in the way above described.
 First clean all the muscles as they lie; and after observing them in their relative position, reflect each muscle, beginning with the superficial ones, and reading its description at the same time.